Pogies Vs Gloves

 Different Pedal Strokes for Different Folks

 The choices for warmth are endless but hopefully you have learned a thing or two about gloves and pogies.
-Our popular seller has been the Draugenklaw and continue to fly off the shelf for those that are seeking the best warmth on their commute and protection for their shifters and cables.
-For those that need the flexibility of some heavy duty gloves we have you covered with the Sturmfist gloves that can be used on or off the bike.
+If you are looking for the warmest pogie for long commutes or you are on your bike all day, the Bar Mitts Extreme will be your best option.
+If you are mostly confined to the neighbourhood or short commutes, the Blivet Pogie will take you through winter with zero problems.
+For those that need the flexibility of some heavy duty gloves we have you covered with the Blivet Lobster gloves that can be used on or off the bike.
 You can not go wrong.